NodixBlockchain/grammar/README.md

 	call load_tx on tx_out

-	input : in->"txid" as hash
+	get : in->"txid" as hash

 	call get_tx_input on in